MicrosoftDocs/OfficeDocs-Exchange/Exchange/ExchangeOnline/exchange-admin-center.md

     ![Modern EAC](media/EAC-selection.PNG)

-You can also get to the New Exchange admin center directly by using the URL [https://admin.exchange.microsoft.com](https://admin.exchange.microsoft.com) and sign in using your  credentials.
+You can also get to the New Exchange admin center directly by using the URL [https://admin.exchange.microsoft.com](https://admin.exchange.microsoft.com) and signing in using your credentials.

 > [!NOTE]
->Be sure to use a private browsing session (not a regular session) to access the Exchange admin center using the direct URL.
+> Be sure to use a private browsing session (not a regular session) to access the Exchange admin center using the direct URL.
 This will prevent the credential that you are currently logged on with from being used.
 To open an InPrivate Browsing session in Microsoft Edge or an incognito window in Google Chrome, press CTRL+SHIFT+N. To open an InPrivate Browsing session in Microsoft Edge Legacy, Internet Explorer, or a Private Browsing session in Mozilla Firefox, press CTRL+SHIFT+P.

 ## New Exchange admin center features